 The Working Memory

-The working memory is very limited in space (we can only process 4 elements of information at the same time) and time (around 20s).
-These numbers can change from an individual to another.
+The working memory is very limited in space (we can only process 4 elements of information at the same time!) and time (around 20s).
+These numbers can change slightly from a person to another.

 - Learn a new resource.